alesiamiloshevsky/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/README.md

 - Standardize the `exclusions` and `extras` columns so they no longer contain inconsistent values.
 - Replace `NULL` or the literal string `'null'` with a consistent placeholder.
-- Store the cleaned results in a new temporary table `customer_orders_temp`.
+- Store the cleaned results in a new temporary table `clean_customer_orders`.
 <br>

 ```sql